Dead Man's Hollow

 McKeesport, Pennsylvania · Est. 1874

-A 450-acre conservation area along the Youghiogheny River that earned its ominous name in 1874 when adolescent boys discovered a decomposed body hanging by a noose.
-The hollow became the setting for many dark tales including murders, gunfights, explosions, and mysterious drownings over the following decades.
+A 450-acre conservation area along the Youghiogheny River that got its name in 1874 when some teenagers found a decomposed body hanging from a tree.
+Murders, drownings, and explosions followed over the decades — it's earned the name.

 👻